clayjonezie/gamma/README.md

 An interpreted notepad style calculator for various calculations in non-formal text.
 Also variables.
 In the browser.
 Inspired by http://www.acqualia.com/soulver/

+Think of math with some English sprinkled in.

 Goal: something like this example for a quick budget.

 ```